 Our ability to grow our business is dependent in part in our ability to secure reinsurance for a substantial portion of the risk associated with our policies.
 Although reinsurance makes the reinsurer liable to us to the extent the risk is transferred or ceded to the reinsurer, it does not relieve us (the ceding insurer) of our primary liability to our policyholders.
-Our current reinsurance program is designed to limit our risk retention to \$5 million of risk per earthquake or wind event, inclusive of any amounts retained through our Bermuda reinsurance subsidiary, and provide coverage up to \$1.2 billion for earthquake events, subject to customary exclusions.
-However, particularly in the event of a major catastrophe our reinsurers may not pay claims made by us on a timely basis, or they may not pay some or all these claims.
+Our current reinsurance program is designed to limit our risk retention to \$10 million of risk per earthquake or wind event, along with a \$3 million vertical co-participation in selected layers, and provide coverage up to \$1.4 billion for earthquake events and \$600 million for hurricane events, subject to customary exclusions.
+However, particularly in the event of a major catastrophe, our reinsurers may not pay claims made by us on a timely basis, or they may not pay some or all these claims.
 For example, the Pandemic has put financial pressure on the insurance market due to several factors, including the inability of customers to pay premiums and increased claims for business interruption.
-Increased claim demands for business interruption has put substantial financial pressure on the insurance and reinsurance market which may impact the ability of insurers and reinsurers to satisfy the liability under their policies.
+Increased claim demands for business interruption has put substantial financial pressure on the insurance and reinsurance market which may lead to court action and impact the ability of insurers and reinsurers to satisfy the liability under their policies.

 In addition, reinsurers may default in their financial obligations to us as the result of insolvency, lack of liquidity, operational failure, fraud, asserted defenses based on agreement wordings or the principle of utmost good faith, asserted deficiencies in the documentation of agreements or other reasons.
 Any disputes with reinsurers regarding coverage under reinsurance contracts could be time consuming, costly, and uncertain of success.
 If a catastrophic event were to occur and our reinsurers were unable to satisfy their commitments to us, we may be unable to satisfy the liability to our policyholders.
 We evaluate each reinsurance claim based on the facts of the case, historical experience with the reinsurer on similar claims and existing case law and consider including any amounts deemed uncollectible from the reinsurer in a reserve for uncollectible reinsurance.
-As of March 31, 2020, we had \$19.0 million of aggregate reinsurance recoverables.
+As of June 30, 2020, we had \$24.7 million of aggregate reinsurance recoverables.
 These risks could cause us to incur increased net losses, and, therefore, adversely affect our financial condition.